kpx-dev/cordova-plugin-opentokjs-example/README.md

 *  `ionic run android --device` -> Runs project on an Android device.

-*  `ionic run browser` -> Runs project in a new browser instance.
-For Linux we made an adjustment to the file `./platforms/browser/cordova/run` to be able to start Chrome with the necessary flags.
-These adjustments can be found on [this Gist](https://gist.github.com/mark-veenstra/7b3be1eee573c73f5526).
-Also note that all plugins should have the browser as platform before this command to work.
+*  `ionic build browser` -> Builds project for a browser and loads all cordova plugins.
+To be able to serve the browser build, run `gulp browser:serve`.
+Note that the `gulp browser:serve` has live-reload.
+When you change anything on the project just re-run `ionic build browser` and you are good to go.

 *  `ionic run ios --device` -> Runs project on an iOS device.
 Make sure you have `ios-deploy` installed.